nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: UC11 - Sort contacts**
+**Use case: UC12 - Sort contacts**

 **MSS**
-1. User requests to list persons
+1. User requests to list persons.
-2. CFG shows a list of relevant persons
+2. CFG shows a list of relevant persons.
-3. User requests to sort the list by name
+3. User requests to sort the list by name.
-4. CFG shows the list of persons sorted by name
+4. CFG shows the list of persons sorted by name.

     Use case ends.

 **Extensions**
 * 1a.
-User could also <ins>search for persons by name/tag/role... etc. (UC01)</ins>
+User could also <ins>search for persons by name/tag/role... etc. (UC01)</ins>.

   Use case resumes at step 2.
 * 2a.
 The list of persons is empty.